International P.E.A.C.E. Benefit Compilation: Overview

 Maximumrocknrolls main contribution to the project, other than assisting in recruiting acts to participate on the double album, was in the assemblage of a 72-page magazine-sized insert featuring several pages on the topics of nuclear disarmament, imperialism, radiation, pollution, and political demonstrations.

-All of the profits from the album, according to a primitive obi strip-style insert shrunkwrapped to the original double vinyl release, were slated for various anti-nuclear groups and activities worldwide.
+All of the profits from the album, according to a primitive obi strip-style insert shrinkwrapped to the original double vinyl release, were slated for various anti-nuclear groups and activities worldwide.

 The CD reissue

 In 1997, the indie label New Red Archives re-released the album as a double CD set under the title P.E.A.C.E./War, adding five tracks from artists on their roster to the end of disc two.
 The reissue does not include a reproduction of the first release's booklet, and, since its early name was changed, it is not known if the benefit aspect of the original album still holds.